 California State University Channel Islands (or CI) opened in 2002 as the 23rd campus in the California State University system and is the only four-year public university in Ventura County.
 It is located in Camarillo at the juncture of the Oxnard Plain and northern edge of the Santa Monica Mountains.
 The 1,187 acre campus is accessible via Lewis Road in Camarillo and Potrero Road from Newbury Park.

-As of Fall 2013, CI had enrollment of 5,140 students.
-CI offers over 30 academic programs, with a focus on business, sciences, liberal studies and teaching credentials, among others.
+As of Fall 2016, CI had enrollment of 6,611 students (nearly 30% more than in 2013).
+CI offers over 25 majors, with a focus on business, sciences, liberal studies and teaching credentials, among others.

 Learn more about CI at www.csuci.edu.